0x0m0t0/astro-sveltia/src/content/about/about.md

 ---
-title: 'About Page'
+title: About Page
-description: 'Your description here'
+description: Your description here
-links: 'Your links here'
+links:
+  - post
-url: 'Your URL here'
+url: Your URL here
 ---

 Your about page content goes here...